syncfusion-content/js-api-docs/api/js/ejPdfViewer.md

 ### allowClientBuffering `boolean`
 {:#members:allowClientBuffering}

-Enables or disables the buffering of the PDF pages in the Client side.
+Enables or disables the buffering of the PDF pages in the client side.

 **Default Value**: false